mahfeshar/CornPop_Ideaverse/Atlas/Notes/Ideas/Programming/Database/Database.md

 created: 2024-05-21
 ---
 ## What are databases for?
-- Storing data in your application (in memory) has the obvious shortcoming that, whatever the technology you’re using, your data dies when your server stops.
+- Storing data in your application (in memory) has the obvious shortcoming that, whatever the technology you’re using, **your data dies when your server stops**.
-- Some programming languages and/or frameworks take it even further by being stateless, which, in the case of an HTTP server, means your data dies at the end of an HTTP request.
+- Some programming languages and/or frameworks take it even further by being **stateless**, which, in the case of an HTTP server, means your data dies at the end of an HTTP request.
 - Whether the technology you’re using is stateless or stateful, you will need to persist your data somewhere.
 That’s what databases are for.

 ## Database